Robust and efficient verification of graph states in blind measurement-based quantum computation

 where $\epsilon_\sigma:=1-\<\Psi|\sigma|\Psi\>$ is the infidelity between $\sigma$ and the target state.
 Similar to \eref{eq:hatzeta2}, for $0<\delta\leq1$ we define the guaranteed infidelity in the i.i.d.\! scenario as

 where the first maximization is taken over all states $\sigma$ on $\cal H$, and the second equality follows from \eref{eq:iidPrAcpt}.
 By definition, if Alice accepts the state $\sigma$, then she can ensure (with significance level $\delta$) that $\sigma$ has infidelity at most $\bar{\epsilon}^{\,\iid}_{\lambda}(k,N,\delta)$ with the target state (soundness).
+Hence, $\bar{\epsilon}^{\,\iid}_{\lambda}(k,N,\delta)$ characterizes the verification precision in the i.i.d.\! scenario.
 Since the i.i.d.\! scenario has a stronger constraint than the full adversarial scenario, the guaranteed infidelity for the former scenario cannot be larger than that for the later scenario, that is,